 And because of that, Mass Effect 3 provides a gripping and chilling end to the best science fiction of the past decade.

 In many ways, Mass Effect 3 is the game Mass Effect 2 should have been.
 It is a better hybrid of the role-playing and shooter genres and it tells a much better story.
 But the impact the story can have on the player is really limited to the player’s prior exposure to the game’s fiction.
 I can’t imagine that a shooting contest with Garrus, rekindling my romance with Ashley or finally seeing the home worlds of some of my favorite alien species would have meant as much, if anything, without having had the buildup of the previous two games.
-Recommending Mass Effect 3 without advising that you first play Mass Effect 1 and 2 would be like recommending the movie Serenity without first recommending the show Firelfy.
+Recommending Mass Effect 3 without advising that you first play Mass Effect 1 and 2 would be like recommending that you learn to drive before having learned how to walk.
 It just doesn’t make sense.
-(By the way, you should watch both of those)

 Mass Effect 3 is a fantastic game and an even greater achievement upon the landscape of video games that is only held back by some small gameplay issues and its own grandeur.
 Honestly, the worst part of the game is knowing that there will be no Mass Effect 4 to import my Shepard into.
 It’s like saying goodbye to a friend and it is an experience that, while sort of heart aching, every single person who plays video games should have.
 But it’s nothing without its predecessors.
 So do yourself a favor, start with the original Mass Effect and see this story through to the end.
 There is nothing else quite like it.